BiomedicalMachineLearning/HEMnet/README.md

 ## The Team
-Please contact Dr Quan Nguyen (quan.nguyen@uq.edu.au), Andrew Su (a.su@uqconnect.edu.au), and Xiao Tan (xiao.tan@uqconnect.edu.au) for issues, suggestions, and we are very welcome collaboration opportunities.
+Please contact Dr Quan Nguyen (quan.nguyen@uq.edu.au), Andrew Su (a.su@uqconnect.edu.au), and Xiao Tan (xiao.tan@uqconnect.edu.au) for issues, suggestions, and we are very welcome to collaboration opportunities.